Reading the australian federal version.Choose your state →

 What is this right?

-The National Housing and Homelessness Agreement (NHHA) is a federal-state funding agreement that channels over $1.6 billion per year from the Commonwealth to states and territories for housing and homelessness services.
-Under the NHHA, every state must maintain a homelessness strategy and fund Specialist Homelessness Services (SHS).
+The federal money behind Australian homelessness services moves through the National Housing and Homelessness Agreement (NHHA) — over $1.6 billion per year from the Commonwealth to the states and territories.
+Under the NHHA, every state must run a homelessness strategy and fund Specialist Homelessness Services (SHS).

-SHS agencies provide emergency accommodation, case management, referrals, financial assistance, and help finding long-term housing.
-Services are free and available to anyone who is homeless or at risk of homelessness — you do not need to be receiving a Centrelink payment to access them.
+SHS agencies cover the practical needs: emergency accommodation, case management, referrals, financial assistance, and help finding long-term housing.
+Services are free and open to anyone who is homeless or at risk — you don't need a Centrelink payment to access them.
+That's the rule that catches people most often.

-If you are homeless or at risk, you may qualify for Crisis Payment through Centrelink — a one-off payment equal to one week of your qualifying income-support payment.
-You must claim it within 7 days of becoming homeless.
+For income, the relevant Centrelink lever is the Crisis Payment: a one-off payment equal to one week of your qualifying income-support payment.
+You must claim within 7 days of becoming homeless.
 You may also be eligible for an advance payment of your regular Centrelink benefit to cover bond or rent in advance.

-The Housing Australia Future Fund, established in 2023, aims to deliver 30,000 new social and affordable homes over five years, with at least 4,000 allocated to women and children fleeing domestic violence and older women at risk of homelessness.
+The longer-arc bet is the Housing Australia Future Fund, established in 2023, targeting 30,000 new social and affordable homes over five years — with at least 4,000 ring-fenced for women and children fleeing domestic violence and older women at risk of homelessness.

 When does it apply?